AAWO/VerilogDevEnv/README.md

 ## VerilogDevEnv - Verilog Development Environment

-VerilogDevEnv is an environment consisting of directory structure and open-source tools designed for digital design development using Verilog HDL.
+VerilogDevEnv is an environment consisting of directory structure and open-source as well as commercial tools scripts designed for digital design development using Verilog HDL.

 Current tools used by VerilogDevEnv:
 - make